dpgithub87/WebCrawler/README.md

 # Simple Web Crawler

 A lightweight and efficient web crawler that recursively crawls through a website, retrieves sub-links, and continues to crawl those pages, all while staying within the domain of the parent site.
-For example, you can crawl websites like BBC.

 ## Features